elastic/ebpfevents/README.md

 License for the specific language governing permissions and limitations under the License.

-This repository includes code from libbpf at headers/bpf, which is dual-licensed under the BSD 2-Clause License OR GNU General Public license Version 2.
+This repository includes dependencies/submodules whose licenses are listed in [LICENSE.txt](LICENSE.txt).